-Three questions were posed above, in the context of teaching and learning at universities, and particularly the representation and progress of women in university departments in physics.
+Two questions were posed above, in the context of teaching and learning at universities, and particularly the representation and progress of women in university departments in physics.

 The first question asked what fundamental concepts are useful for physicists in understanding gender in science, and particularly, for increasing the participation of women in university physics through teaching and learning.
-The set of concepts introduced above was aimed at providing a basis for the next two questions.
+The set of concepts introduced above was aimed at providing a basis for the next question.